CUCentralAdvancement/essential-cu/README.md

 ### Styling

-Many different options for handling styles exist for React-based projects and two available ones are Theme UI and CSS Modules.
+Many different options for handling sx exist for React-based projects and two available ones are Theme UI and CSS Modules.
 Plenty of other options exist and can be used but will not be listed here.

 **Theme UI** - In React circles, Theme UI is used widely and allows for keeping all the styling in JS.
 No need